openshift/oadp-operator/docs/design/datamover.md

 ## Open questions

-* PVC mover/ volumesnapshot mover
-    * Talk through how are we going to support these two types
-    * Snapshots as de-facto standard in the Kube world
-* Tech preview conversation
-    * Upstream vs downstream
+* PVC/VolumeSnapshot mover - Should the Datamover Backup process be triggered off a PVC or a snapshot?
+    * Should we support both types and provide user an option to pick either PVC or snapshot?

 ## Summary
-OADP operator currently supports backup and restore of applications backed by CSI volumes.
-It takes advantage of Velero CSI plugin to achieve the same.
-However, these snapshots are local to the Openshift cluster and cannot be recovered if the cluster gets deleted accidentally or if there is a disaster.
+OADP operator currently supports backup and restore of applications backed by CSI volumes by leveraging the Velero CSI plugin.
+The problem with CSI snapshots on some providers such as ODF is that these snapshots are local to the Openshift cluster and cannot be recovered if the cluster gets deleted accidentally or if there is a disaster.
 In order to overcome this issue, DataMover is made available for users to save the snapshots in a remote storage.

 ## Motivation